dvarrazzo/batlog/README.rst

 1. ``/sys/class/power_supply/`` contains directories such as ``BAT0`` and
    ``AC``.
 The ``uevent`` file contains all the details.
-Values seem usually expressed in micro-units but I'm not sure.
+Values seem usually expressed in micro-units, see table below.

 2. ``/proc/acpi/battery/`` seems `to be phased out`__.
 Each directory contains an ``info`` file with static information (maker, design capacity...) and